 Built in 2016 and situated on approximately 27 hectares of land, the Cameron facility is a state-of-the-art wood preservation facility that commenced production of PCP treated utility poles in February of 2017.
 The facility includes two pressure treating cylinders for oil-borne preservatives, providing an annual treating capacity of approximately 50,000 cubic metres.
-Close in proximity to the red pine resource, red pine is the primary species of utility poles treated at the facility.
+Close in proximity to the red pine resource, red pine as well as Douglas-fir are the primary species of utility poles treated at the facility.
 The plant also has the ability to treat Coastal Douglas Fir and Western Red Cedar utility poles.
 The facility produces primarily for the North American market and is located close to the Union Pacific rail system.
 It includes a pole peeler, kiln, framing yard, a maintenance facility and offices for production, sales and wood procurement personnel.

-In 2019, approximately US\$7.0 million was dedicated to the purchase of a second treating cylinder and additional equipment to enhance overall efficiencies at the treating plant.
+In 2020, approximately US\$50,000 was dedicated to the purchase of various equipment to enhance overall efficiencies at the treating plant.